dblock/code.dblock.org/_posts/2011/2011-04-04-carrierwave-saving-best-image-geometry.markdown

 end
 {% endhighlight %}

-I think image geometry should be a built-in function and property of Carrierwave.
+I think image geometry should be a built-in function and property of CarrierWave.
 Maybe this can be improved further and make it into the library?